Noor Pahlavi

-Biography
+Early life and education

-Noor Pahlavi was born in Washington, D.C. on 3 April 1992 to Yasmine Pahlavi and Reza Pahlavi, Crown Prince of Iran.
+Noor Zahra Pahlavi was born in Washington, D.C., on April 3, 1992, to Reza Pahlavi and Yasmine Pahlavi.
+Her father has declared her as his heir, emphasizing his belief "in the inherent equal rights between men and women".
 She attended Bullis School in Maryland before graduating from Georgetown University in 2014, where she obtained a degree in psychology.
-She later attained an MBA from Columbia University.
+She attained an MBA from the Columbia Business School in 2020.